graceswerczek/oog/README.md

+# Oog
-# Oog- now you can google the error message from the command line
+### now you can google the error message from the command line
+currently under construction